Morse2580/Streaming-pipeline/README.md

 ---
 ### Project inspiration
-The project itself is inspired by [TheAlgorist](https://github.com/The-Algorist/finnhub-streaming-data-pipeline/tree/main), He carefully crafts his code, in an understandable manner.
+The project itself is inspired by @TheAlgorist,
+He carefully crafts his code, in an understandable manner.

 ![algoris.png](readme-images%2Falgoris.png)